 African-American: Those of African-American descent should get tested as part of their genealogy research for the same reason those of Ashkenazi Jewish descent should do it.
 African-Americans are susceptible to the genetically inherited disease, sickle cell anemia, and you will want to know if you are a carrier who could possibly hand it down to your children.

 Someone with a Family History of a Certain Disease: There are some families where a certain disease just seems to decimate generation after generation.
-In other cases, the family may only have a few people each generation who get the “family disease,” but it’s enough and has been going on long enough that the family knows about it, and each member of each generation wonders if they or their children will get it.
+In other cases, the family may only have a few people from each generation who gets the “family disease,” but it’s enough and has been going on long enough that the family knows about it, and each member of each generation wonders if they or their children will get it.
 Being tested will show you if you have inherited the genes for your family’s disease and are likely to develop it, and will also show you your likelihood of your children inheriting it.
 Sometimes, this testing can reveal a way to break the cycle.
 There have been a few instances of families with a family disease who did genetic testing and found a way to keep it from being passed down to future generations.
 It’s worth it to do it if only for that reason alone.
 Even if there isn’t a way to prevent it, you will at least know your own risk and that of your children.
 You may be one of the lucky ones in your family who didn’t inherit the genes for the family disease.
 There are always a few in each generation.
 Be proactive in safeguarding your health and that of your family by looking into the genetic background of your family’s health history.